Netflix/lemur/docs/administration.rst

 .. data:: OAUTH_STATE_TOKEN_SECRET
     :noindex:

         The OAUTH_STATE_TOKEN_SECRET is used to sign state tokens to guard against CSRF attacks.
-Without a secret configured, Lemur will use a fallback secret: ``b'0auth'``.
+Without a secret configured, Lemur will create a fallback secret on a per-server basis that would last for the length of the server's lifetime (e.g., between redeploys).
 The secret must be `bytes-like <https://cryptography.io/en/latest/glossary/#term-bytes-like>`;
         it will be used to instantiate the key parameter of `HMAC <https://cryptography.io/en/latest/hazmat/primitives/mac/hmac/#cryptography.hazmat.primitives.hmac.HMAC>`.

         For implementation details, see ``generate_state_token()`` and ``verify_state_token()`` in ``lemur/auth/views.py``.